 Good sleep is a foundation for good health and a happier frame of mind.
 But when was the last time you woke up feeling refreshed, alert, and hopeful — ready to take on the day?
 Or, fell asleep easily without worry or effort?

 Sleep is a complex matter.
-While it can be an indicator of difficulties, including depression, many other factors can affect our sleep.
+While it can be an indicator of difficulties, including anxiety and depression, many other factors can affect our sleep.
 If you find yourself unable to sleep, or waking up tired, frequently yawning during the day, or with an overwhelming desire to nap, ask yourself the following questions:

 - When did this start?
 Fatigue and sleep difficulties are often seen with depression, but if the sleep disturbance came before the depressive disorder, it will likely remain after the depression has resolved.